-Sixteen APIs have been added to the ProgrammableWeb directory in categories including Banking, Mapping, and Photos.
-Highlight include the Get Image API which returns data about the location and cameras used for a particular photograph.
+Seventeen APIs have been added to the ProgrammableWeb directory in categories including Mapping, Sports, Shipping, Stocks, and Nature.
+Highlights include an API for the Figma design tool and and several APIs for integration with Bing Maps.
 Here's a rundown of the latest additions.

 Facebook has published a page for Facebook Platform developers that answers frequenty asked questions (FAQs) about the General Data Protection Regulation (GDPR).
 The GDPR went into effect on May 25 and requires companies in the EU and around the world to comply with stronger data protection rules.

 Mapbox continues to enhance mapping features designed for gaming in the AR space with new features to its Maps Unity SDK.
 Specifically, Mapbox has added new features to points of interest and augmented reality to the latest version of the SDK.
 Mapbox will demonstrate next week at its Locate event.

 Microsoft uses docs.microsoft.com as its single repository for all API docs, reference material, code samples, and other developer resources.
 Microsoft has updated the repository with two new features (REST API Browser and Try It) to help developers easily find relevant APIs test APIs.

 Twitter has announced that it is delaying the shutdown of legacy APIs as its new Account Activity API is now generally available to all developers.
 The legacy APIs, namely the Site Streams and User Streams APIs, as well as Direct Message endpoints, were slated to be turned off on June 19.